Arrow of a compass is pointing compliance text on the compass.

 Create an internal process to ensure your company honors requests made by consumers to stop receiving calls.
 Train agents on how to enter these requests into an internal Do Not Call list (more on that below) and include a consistent response to the consumer’s request within your scripts.

-Always Be Respectful of the Consumer
+Always be respectful of the consumer

 “The customer is always right.”
 Abiding by this saying might seem like common sense or a best practice for business in general.
 But it’s actually a TCPA compliance best practice, too.
 Frustrated customers who feel disrespected are the ones most likely to take action against your company.
 Avoid these issues altogether by fostering a culture at your call center that puts your customers (or potential customers) first to support compliance and performance.